-Microsoft Showcases Power of AI for Secure Digital Transformation at GISEC Global 2024
+Microsoft Showcases Power Of AI For Secure Digital Transformation At GISEC Global 2024

-(MENAFN- Proglobal) 23rd April, 2024; Dubai, United Arab Emirates – Microsoft is welcoming attendees to the forefront of cybersecurity advancements at GISEC Global 2024, the region’s premier gathering for the cybersecurity community.
+(MENAFN- Mid-East) Dubai, United Arab Emirates – Microsoft is welcoming attendees to the forefront of cybersecurity advancements at GISEC Global 2024, the region's premier gathering for the cybersecurity community.
 As a Strategic Partner of the event, Microsoft is showcasing its commitment to leveraging the power of AI to empower digital transformation journeys while ensuring cyber resilience.

 Microsoft's Hub at GISEC Global 2024 consists of a VIP Demo Area, a Surface Zone, a Glambot Activation, a Networking Area, and a Food & Beverage Area.
 The company is demonstrating alongside nine partners, including QuorumCyber, Trustwave, Wizard Group, 42Crunch, BPS, Commvault, Fortinet, Rubrik, and Github.